LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 #### Enabling Disabling Nameplate Options
 * The `/nameplatecolors` command - Toggles Nameplate Colors for Players on and off
 * The `/nameplateconcolors` command - Toggles Nameplate Con Colors for NPCs on and off
-* The `/nameplateself` command - Toggles Player Nameplate on and off
+* The `/nameplatehideself` command - Toggles Player Nameplate on and off
 * The `/nameplatex` command - Toggles Player Nameplate as X on and off
-* The `/nameplateraidpets` command - Toggles NPC Raid Pets Nameplate on and off
+* The `/nameplatehideraidpets` command - Toggles NPC Raid Pets Nameplate on and off
+* The `/nameplatecharselect` command - Toggles Nameplate Choices Shown at Character Selection Screen on and off
+* The `/nameplatetargetcolor` command - Toggles Target Nameplate Color on and off
+* The `/nameplatetargetmarker` command - Toggles Target Nameplate Marker on and off
+* The `/nameplatetargethealth` command - Toggles Target Nameplate Health on and off

 #### Changing the Color of Nameplates
 Zeal allows players to change the colors of the Nameplates of Players and NPCs in game.
 The Color Selector is available in the Zeal Colors Tab of the Zeal Options menu.
-The following 18 Nameplate Colors can be changed to custom colors.
+The following 19 Nameplate Colors can be changed to custom colors.
 * AFK, LFG, LD, MyGuild, Raid, Group, PVP, Roleplay, OtherGuilds, DefaultAdventurer
-* NPC Corpse, Player Corpse, GreenCon, LightBlueCon, BlueCon, WhiteCon, YellowCon, RedCon
+* NPC Corpse, Player Corpse, GreenCon, LightBlueCon, BlueCon, WhiteCon, YellowCon, RedCon, Target Color

 #### Default Colors of Nameplates when using Nameplate Colors system
 * 1 - AFK - Orange